-On November 5, Erlanger Murphy Medical Center and the Nurse Professional Practice Council honored nine outstanding nurses through the DAISY Award for Extraordinary Nurses ceremony.
+Erlanger Western Carolina Hospital (EWCH) and the Nurse Professional Practice Council honored three outstanding nurses at the DAISY Award for Extraordinary Nurses ceremony on November 17.